-Medicine brought into school must be given to Catriona Martin or Una Carroll.
+Medicine brought into school must be given to Catriona Martin or Liesl Rainbow.

-- 5.1 Prescribed medication will only be accepted in school if they are in date, labelled with the child's name, provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage.
-The exception to this is insulin which must still be in date, but will be available inside an insulin pen or a pump, rather than in its original container. - Parents should note the expiry date so that they can provide a new prescription as and when required. - Medicines will only be administered at school when it would be detrimental to a child's health or school attendance not to do so. - Where clinically possible, medicines should be prescribed in dose frequencies which enable them to be taken outside school hours. - Antibiotics prescribed three times a day should be taken out of the school day.
+- 6.1 Prescribed medication The school will only accept prescribed medicines that are in date, labelled, provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage.
+The exception to this is insulin which must still be in date, but will be available inside an insulin pen or a pump, rather than in its original container. - Parents should note the expiry date so that they can provide a new prescription as and when required. - Medicines will only be administered at school when it would be detrimental to a child's health or school attendance not to do so. - Where clinically possible, medicines should be prescribed in dose frequencies which enable them to be taken outside school hours.

+Antibiotics prescribed three times a day can be taken out of the school day.
 The school will support children who have been prescribed antibiotics that need to be taken four times a day.
 It is the parent's responsibility to bring and collect the antibiotic each day and to complete the necessary forms prior to medicine being administered.

-5.2 Controlled Drugs
+6.2 Controlled Drugs